raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ## Control your rainbow circuit

-When your rainbow is set up, you can control how it is lit.
-In this step, you will learn how to do this using the basics of programming an LED circuit in Scratch.

-To practice controlling your LED, use Scratch to do the following:
+When your whole rainbow is set up, you can control how it is lit.
+For a little practice of controlling one LED, use Scratch to do the following:

 + When you press the <kbd>P</kbd> key, make the LED turn on for two seconds and then turn off.